ohturuokasovellus/OhtuRuokasovellus/documentation/languageLocalization.md

 ```bash
 src/lang/
 ```
-By default there is already files for english and finnish called
+By default there is already files for English and Finnish called
 ```bash
 en.json
 ```